ezratock/nbvh/README.md

 ## Building the project

+CMake version 3.17 or higher and Ninja are required to build this project.

-We tested our implementation with the following configuration:
+Phillipe Weier and colleagues tested their implementation with the following configuration:

 Windows:
 - Visual Studio 17 2022